Nawaz Sharif, with diplomatic passport, embarks on 5-nation Europe tour

 Nawaz Sharif issued a diplomatic passport

-Former Pakistan Prime Minister Nawaz Sharif was removed from Prime Minister's office in 2017 by country's Supreme Court due to propping up of his name in Panama Papers scandal.
+Former Pakistan Prime Minister Nawaz Sharif was removed from Prime Minister's office in 2017 by country's Supreme Court after his name appeared in Panama Papers scandal.
 In 2018, he was disqualified from holding public office and was also sentenced to ten years in prison by an accountability court.

 ALSO READ | Imran slams Sharif brothers: ‘It’s a spectacle.
 Pakistan army chief being selected in London’